renpy/renpy/sphinx/source/side_image.rst

 .. var:: config.side_image_null = Null()

     The Null displayable to use when not displaying a side image.
-This be changed, but only to other Null objects.
+This can be changed, but only to other Null objects.
 One reason for doing so would be to set the side of the Null (eg. ``Null(width=200, height=150)``) to prevent dissolves from being cut off.